globaleaks/whistleblowing-software/documentation/security/EncryptionProtocol.rst

 ===================
 GlobaLeaks implements an encryption protocol specifically designed for anonymous whistleblowing applications.

-The protocol has been developed and validated in collaboration with the `Open Technology Fund <https://www.opentech.fund/results/supported-projects/globaleaks/>`_ and represents a tradeoff between security and usability intended to provide easy use by whistleblowers and reasonable security from attackers seizing the backend and attempting bruteforce decryption.
+The protocol has been developed and validated in collaboration with the `Open Technology Fund <https://www.opentech.fund/results/supported-projects/globaleaks/>`_ and represents a trade-off between security and usability.
+It is designed to be user-friendly for whistleblowers while providing reasonable protection against attackers attempting to breach the backend and perform brute-force decryption.

-Encryption is implemented for each submission protecting questionnaire's answers, comments, attachments and involved metadata.
-The keys involved in the encryption are per-user and per-report and this guarantees that only whistleblowers and their recipients could access the reports.
-Such an implementation implies that in case users forget their password, they would lose any possibility of access to the data contained in their accounts.
+Encryption is applied to each submission, protecting answers to questionnaires, comments, attachments, and associated metadata.
+The encryption keys are assigned per user and per report, ensuring that only whistleblowers and their intended recipients can access the reports.
+This means that if users forget their passwords, they will lose access to the data in their accounts.

-In order to enable users to be able to recover their own account in case of loss of their password, the system implements an `Key Recovery`_ mechanism and make available to every user an Account Recovery Key.
-This measure ensure that users in possession of their own Account Recovery Key could always restore their own access to their own account and the data contained therein.
+To enable users to recover their accounts in case they forget their passwords, the system includes a `Key Recovery`_ mechanism and provides each user with an Account Recovery Key.
+This measure ensures that users with their own Account Recovery Key can always restore access to their account and the data it contains.

-In order to protect the system from data loss in case of users' loss of both the password and the account recovery key, the system could be configured enabling a `Key Escrow`_ mechanism and delegating to administrators the role and responsibility to support users recovering access to their own accounts and the data contained therein.
-Such a capability has the value to add resiliency to the project protecting from any data loss in case of users' death or in condition of conflict of interest inside the recipient team.
-The same capability has the drawback that users with access to escrow keys could possibily access others users accounts and the data contained therein.
-Project owners are invited to wisely choose if enabling this feature depending on the project's threat model and to document the choice on the project's privacy policies.
+To prevent data loss in case users lose both their password and their account recovery key, the system can be configured to use a `Key Escrow`_ mechanism.
+This delegates the responsibility of supporting users in recovering access to their accounts to administrators.
+This capability enhances the project's resilience against data loss due to users' death or conflicts of interest within the recipient team.
+However, it also means that administrators with access to escrow keys could potentially access other users' accounts and data.
+Project owners should carefully decide whether to enable this feature based on the project's threat model and document their decision in the project's privacy policies.

 Encryption's Workflow
 #####################
-* Users chooses a personal secure password at first login done using an account activation link;
+* Users choose a secure personal password during their first login using an account activation link.
-* The system creates a personal user asymmetrical keypair and stores the private key symmetrically encrypted with a secret derived from the personal user password;
+* The system creates a personal asymmetric keypair for each user and stores the private key symmetrically encrypted with a secret derived from the user's password.
-* The private key of each user is protected with the Key Recovery mechanism and if enabled with the Key Escrow mechanism;
+* Each user's private key is protected by the Key Recovery mechanism and, if enabled, by the Key Escrow mechanism.
-* The whistleblower files a report;
+* The whistleblower files a report.
-* The system assigns personal numeric 16-digits receipt for the whistleblower;
+* The system assigns a unique 16-digit receipt number to the whistleblower.
-* The system generates an asymmetrical keypair for the whistleblower and stores the private key symmetrically encrypted with a secret derived from the receipt of the whistleblower;
+* The system generates an asymmetric keypair for the whistleblower and stores the private key symmetrically encrypted with a secret derived from the whistleblower’s receipt number.
-* The system generates an asymmetrical keypair for the encryption of the report, the attached files, the comments and the involved metadata and stores a copy of the private key encrypted for each involved user by using their own public key;
+* The system generates an asymmetric keypair for encrypting the report, attachments, comments, and associated metadata, and stores a copy of the private key encrypted for each involved user using their own public key.
-* The system encrypts the report, the attached files, the comments and the metadata with the public key generated for the report;
+* The system encrypts the report, attachments, comments, and metadata with the public key generated for the report.
-* The system grants every involved user access to their reports and enable them to communicate by automatically locking and unlocking involved keys when a report is accessed or new communication is performed.
+* The system grants each involved user access to their reports and facilitates communication by automatically locking and unlocking the involved keys when a report is accessed or new communication is made.

 Encryption's Details
 ####################